BekiChemeda/Amharic-pos-tagger-telegram-bot/README.md

 ## Model Information

 The bot uses a CRF model trained on Amharic data.
 The model file `tuned_crf_pos_tagger.pkl` is included in the repository and pre-loaded by the bot.
-If you want to retrain or update the model, see the training script provided.
+If you want to retrain or update the model, I will send you the script.

 ## Contributing